obfusk/napp/README.md

   * remove `DEBUG_PRY`
   * should init script remove old pid files ?!
   * what about pid file command checks ?!
+  * document that napp/cfg must be loaded first!

 ## Description
 []: {{{1